wazo-platform/wazo-doc/source/administration/fax/fax.rst

 Changing the email subject
 --------------------------

-You can change the subject of the email sent upon fax reception by editing the :file:`/etc/xivo/asterisk/xivo_fax.conf` file.
+You can change the subject of the email sent upon fax reception by editing :file:`/etc/xivo/asterisk/xivo_fax.conf`.

 Look for the ``[mail]`` section, and in this section, modify the value of the ``subject`` option.